 -

 Protecting the Environment: A healthy environment is essential for long-term prosperity.
-Protecting natural resources, reducing pollution, and mitigating climate change can help ensure that future generations have access to clean air, clean water, and a stable climate.
+Protecting natural resources, reducing pollution, and mitigating climate change can help see to it that future generations have access to clean air, clean water, and a stable climate.

 -